-- A "collateral arrangement" means any of: - A collateral agreement executed between the parties naming a third party collateral agent, in form and substance satisfactory to the applicable rating agency, providing for the collateralization of the applicable initial currency swap counterparty obligations under the applicable initial currency swap agreement as measured by the net present value of the applicable initial currency swap counterparty's marked-to-market obligations, or - A letter of credit, guaranty or surety bond or insurance policy covering the applicable initial currency swap counterparty's obligations under the applicable initial currency swap agreement from a bank, guarantor or insurer having a short-term or long-term debt rating, or an insurance financial strength, financial program or counterparty rating, that would make that entity an Eligible Swap Counterparty, together with a rating reaffirmation from each applicable rating agency.
+A "collateral arrangement" means any of:

+- A collateral agreement executed between the parties naming a third party collateral agent, in form and substance satisfactory to the applicable rating agency, providing for the collateralization of the initial currency swap counterparty's obligations under the applicable initial currency swap agreement as measured by the net present value of the counterparty's marked-to-market obligations, or - A letter of credit, guaranty or surety bond or insurance policy covering the initial currency swap counterparty's obligations under the applicable initial currency swap agreement from a bank, guarantor or insurer having a short-term or long-term debt rating, or an insurance financial strength, financial program or counterparty rating equal to or above the ratings set forth above, together with a rating reaffirmation from each applicable rating agency.

-A "replacement transaction" means a transaction with a replacement counterparty (which replacement counterparty shall meet the ratings criteria described in the preceding paragraph) who assumes the applicable initial currency swap counterparty's position under the applicable initial currency swap agreement on substantially the same terms or with such other amendments to the terms of the applicable initial currency swap agreement as may be approved by the parties and each of the rating agencies, together with a ratings reaffirmation from each applicable rating agency.
+A "replacement transaction" means a transaction with a replacement counterparty (which replacement counterparty meets the ratings criteria described above) who assumes the initial currency swap counterparty's position under the applicable initial currency swap agreement on substantially the same terms or with such other amendments to the terms of the applicable initial currency swap agreement as may be approved by the parties and each of the rating agencies, together with a ratings reaffirmation from each applicable rating agency.

-A "ratings reaffirmation" means a written acknowledgment from the rating agency whose rating of the applicable initial currency swap counterparty was lowered, withdrawn, or put on watch that, notwithstanding the withdrawal or downgrade, the then-current ratings of the notes will not be lowered.
+A "ratings reaffirmation" means a written acknowledgment from the rating agency whose rating of the initial currency swap counterparty was downgraded, withdrawn, or put on watch that, notwithstanding that action by the rating agency, the then-current ratings of the notes will not be lowered.

 Early Termination of an Initial Currency Swap Agreement.
-Upon the occurrence of any swap default or termination event under an initial currency swap agreement, the non-defaulting party or the non-affected party, as the case may be, will have the right to designate an early termination date upon the occurrence of that swap default or termination event.
+Upon the occurrence of any default or termination event under an initial currency swap agreement, the non-defaulting party or the non-affected party, as the case may be, will have the right to designate an early termination date.
 The trust may not designate an early termination date without the consent of the administrator.

-Upon any early termination of an initial currency swap agreement, either the trust or the applicable initial currency swap counterparty, as the case may be, may be liable to make a termination payment to the other, regardless of which party has caused that termination.
+Upon any early termination of an initial currency swap agreement, either the trust or the initial currency swap counterparty may be liable to make a termination payment to the other, regardless of which party has caused that termination.
 The amount of that termination payment will be based on the value of the swap transaction under the applicable initial currency swap agreement computed in accordance with the procedures in that initial currency swap agreement.
-In the event that the trust is required to make a termination payment following a swap default under the applicable initial currency swap agreement resulting from a payment default by the trust or an insolvency event with respect to the trust, such payments will be payable pari passu with the Class A Noteholders' Interest Distribution Amount.
-However, in the event that a termination payment is owed to the applicable initial currency swap counterparty following any other swap default of the trust, any swap default resulting from a default of the applicable initial currency swap counterparty or a termination event under any initial currency swap agreement, the termination payment will be subordinate to the right of the noteholders to receive full payment of principal of and interest on the notes on that distribution date, to the replenishment of the reserve account to the Specified Reserve Account Balance, to the payment of any Investment Premium Purchase Account Deposit Amount and to the payment of any carryover servicing fees.
+In the event that the trust is required to make a termination payment following a swap default under an initial currency swap agreement resulting from a payment default by the trust or an insolvency event with respect to the trust, such payments will be payable pari passu with the Class A Noteholders' Interest Distribution Amount.
+However, in the event that a termination payment is owed to the initial currency swap counterparty following any other swap default of the trust, any swap default resulting from a default of the initial currency swap counterparty or a termination event under an initial currency swap agreement, the termination payment will be subordinate to the right of the noteholders to receive full payment of principal of and interest on the notes on that distribution date, to the replenishment of the reserve account to the Specified Reserve Account Balance, to the payment of any Investment Premium Purchase Account Deposit Amount and to the payment of any carryover servicing fees.